 - CLT: 88

 - CLT 10 – (newly added) – 91

 - CLT8/9 – TBA (pending notification form CLT)

 - Iowa: 90%

-Click here for more information on REACH’s Honor Society
+Click here for more information on REACH’s Honor Society and to apply.

 REACH Co-op Locations meet weekly (14-weeks per semester).
 REACH also has a One-Lesson-At-A-Time Club for those of us who can’t commit to 14-weeks at a co-op.
 Teens meet and socialize thru educational activities in cooperative learning classes.
 REACH co-ops are not a drop-off program; Parents are required to be actively involved in helping implement the weekly activities.
 Find out more about current schedule at REACH Co-op.

 Plus, REACH has groupwide activities for all ages.
 We know that teens often prefer age-specific activities.
 But, these groupwide activities serve as a great jumping in point for new members.
 We encourage teens to come–meet new people–and demonstrate their commitment and follow-thru.
 The more teens we have coming out for activities, the better we can plan and develop activities that teens want.

 REACH Teens and Teen Parents are invited to join REACH High Student Council group